-Our practice has included the use of air abrasion as part of our commitment to minimally invasive dentistry.
+Orange County Pediatric Dental Group has included the use of Air Abrasion as part of our commitment to minimally invasive dentistry.

 Air abrasion is part of today's minimally invasive dental care technique.
 Air abrasion is similar to sandblasting, in that tiny particles are propelled toward small areas of decay to remove them.
 A composite filling is then bonded to seal the tooth from further harm.
 Our practice has multiple air abrasion units.